We Shall Overcome: Use in the 1960s civil rights and other protest movements

-In August 1963, 22-year old folksinger Joan Baez led a crowd of 3,000 in singing "We Shall Overcome" at the Lincoln Memorial during A. Philip Randolph's March on Washington.
+In August 1963, 22-year old folksinger Joan Baez led a crowd of 3,000 in singing "We Shall Overcome" at the Lincoln Memorial during the March on Washington.
 President Lyndon Johnson, himself a Southerner, used the phrase "we shall overcome" in addressing Congress on March 15, 1965, in a speech delivered after the violent "Bloody Sunday" attacks on civil rights demonstrators during the Selma to Montgomery marches, thus legitimizing the protest movement.

 Four days before the April 4, 1968 assassination of Martin Luther King Jr., King recited the words from "We Shall Overcome" in his final sermon, delivered in Memphis on Sunday, March 31.
 He had done so in a similar sermon he gave previously in 1965 to an interfaith congregation at Temple Israel of Hollywood, California:

 We shall overcome.
 We shall overcome.
 Deep in my heart I do believe we shall overcome.
 And I believe it because somehow the arc of the moral universe is long, but it bends towards justice.
 We shall overcome because Carlyle is right; "no lie can live forever".
 We shall overcome because William Cullen Bryant is right; "truth crushed to earth will rise again".
 We shall overcome because James Russell Lowell is right: